georgetown-university/druml/README.md

                            local one
-  remote-ac-codedeploy     Deploys code from one environment to another remote-ac-codepathdeploy Deployes a tag/branch to the specific enviornment remote-ac-command        Executes any drush ac command remote-ac-dbbackup       Backup a DB remote-ac-dbsync         Syncs a subsite DB from one env to another remote-ac-sitesync       Syncs a subsite (DB and fies) from one env to another
+  remote-ac-codedeploy     Deploys code from one environment to another remote-ac-codepathdeploy Deployes a tag/branch to the specific enviornment remote-ac-command        Executes Acquia command and checks status of it remote-ac-dbbackup       Backup a DB remote-ac-dbsync         Syncs a subsite DB from one env to another remote-ac-sitesync       Syncs a subsite (DB and fies) from one env to another